oKermorgant/log2plot/README.md

 * `visp_containers` uses containers from the ViSP library (vpColVector and vpPoseVector) and logs an inverted 3D pose
 * `eigen_containers` uses containers from the Eigen library (Eigen::Vector3d)
 * `animation` shows how to perform a plot during runtime
+* `timed_xy` is an example of time-varying XY trajectory, only useful if saved as a video
+* `static_3d` shows a 3D plot with only static 3D objects
+* `from_python.py` shows how to use the logger from Python

 ## Configuration file parser